 We want to make sure that you receive all of the information that you need to make educated decisions about your eye health.
 Our eye doctors are always available to answer your questions.
 Please feel free to send us your eye care questions to our Tupelo, MI office.

-Q: What is difference between an optometrist and an ophthalmologist?
+Q: Do I need an optometrist or an ophthalmologist?

 Q: What are multifocal lens implants?